cloudnative-pg/cloudnative-pg/docs/src/replication.md

 : if true, the feature is enabled (this is the default behavior)

 `.spec.replicationSlots.highAvailability.slotPrefix`
-: the prefix to be used to identify replication slots reserved to the operator for this feature (default: `_cnpg_`)
+: the prefix that identifies replication slots managed from the operator for this feature (default: `_cnpg_`)

 `.spec.replicationSlots.updateInterval`